-For the past year and a half, I have been thinking a lot about what helps keep birth normal.
-And yes, I know that the word ‘normal’ is very loaded and needs debating, and I will be doing that soon, but for today I’m going to ask you to let me focus on another aspect of the discussion.
-Because, as I’ve been facilitating my Recipes for Normal Birth workshops, I’ve spent a lot of time looking deeply at the research on what helps facilitate straightforward birth, and there’s one tip in particular that I would like to share with women.
+For several years, I ran Recipes for Normal Birth workshops and spend a lot of time analysing the research on what helps keep birth normal.
+Yes, I know that the word ‘normal’ is very loaded and needs debating.
+For today.
+I’m going to focus on another aspect of the discussion.
+Because, as I’ve looked at the research on what helps facilitate straightforward birth, there’s one tip in particular that I would like to share with women.

 Stay at home as long as possible in labour.

 That is, in my humble but – if I may say so myself – reasonably informed and evidence-based opinion, one of the most important things that a woman can do in order to help give herself the best chance of a straightforward normal birth with as little intervention as possible.
 Because time and time again, research shows us that, the sooner a labouring woman who is planning a hospital birth enters the hospital, the more likely she is to end up with lots of intervention which may lead down the road to a more medicalised operative or instrumental birth.